irsat000/CAI-Tools/README.md

 # Feature List
 ###### Download as Oobabooga chat
 It downloads the conversation in Oobabooga chat format.
 You can continue the conversation in Oobabooga with it.
-###### Download as TavernAI chat
+###### Download as Tavern chat
-It downloads the conversation in TavernAI chat format.
-You can continue the conversation in TavernAI with it.
+It downloads the conversation in Tavern chat format.
+You can continue the conversation in Tavern with it.
 ###### Download to read offline
 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.
 ###### Character Dump (json)